 Cleaning Fee | 100% | 41320 – Property Mgmt Revenue: Vrbo Cleaning Fees |

-First, Bnbtally accounts for all the income received by Vrbo, separating out each price item.
+First, Tallybreeze accounts for all the income received by Vrbo, separating out each price item.
 The total amount to be received from Vrbo for this reservation is $2440, which is allocated to the Vrbo Payment Clearing Account to be later reconciled against the resulting bank deposit.

 Account | Debit | Credit |